nishanb/Namma-Bot/README.md

 ## Tech Stack

-- [Camunda](https://camunda.com/): Camunda is a popular open-source platform for workflow automation and business process management.
+- [Camunda](https://camunda.com/): A popular open-source platform for workflow automation and business process management.

-- [Spring Boot](https://spring.io/projects/spring-boot): Spring Boot is a popular framework for building REST APIs in Java.
+- [Spring Boot](https://spring.io/projects/spring-boot): A popular framework for building REST APIs in Java.

-- [Redis](https://redis.io/):  Redis is an in-memory data structure store that is often used as a database, cache, and message broker.
+- [Redis](https://redis.io/): is an in-memory data structure store that is often used as a database, cache, and message broker.

-- [Mockoon](https://mockoon.com/): Mockoon is an open-source tool that helps developers to simulate APIs.
+- [Mockoon](https://mockoon.com/): is an open-source tool that helps developers to simulate APIs.
 Mockoon was used to simulate Namma Yatri APIs.

-- [MongoDB](https://www.mongodb.com/): MongoDB is a popular NoSQL document database.
+- [MongoDB](https://www.mongodb.com/): is a popular NoSQL document database.
 We used MongoDB, to store our system's data and analytics details.

 By using open-source technologies, we were able to build a scalable and robust ride-booking system that is both efficient and cost-effective.